contensis/contensis.github.io/api-src/delivery-api/accessing-entries/dotnet/entries-list-dotnet.md

-## List by content type with paging and sorting asynchronously
+## List by content type with paging and ordering asynchronously

 Lists entries for a specific content type, with paging and field sort configuration.